-6.1.2 Use of an SI traceable observation network to characterise uncertainty
+6.1.2.
+Use of an SI traceable observation network to characterise uncertainty led by the UK Met Office.

-The GCOS Reference Upper Air Network (GRUAN) aims to provide highly accurate and well characterised temperature and humidity radiosonde observations, whose calibration is traceable to Système International (SI) standards.
-ECMWF is part of the 18 partner Horizon 2020 GAIA-CLIM project, primarily contributing to a work package led by the UK Met Office.
 This aims (amongst other things) to use these reference observations to provide an absolute calibration for the ECMWF and UK Met Office NWP background fields, which should aid the interpretation of biases found in the calibration/validation of new satellite instruments.
 More generally, this should lead to an improved characterisation of uncertainty across the entire Global Observing System, which is relevant to model error characterisation through the link to using data assimilation to estimate model error.
 One example is the evaluation of the reliability of the EDA using observation space diagnostics (cf. Sec.
 4.4).
-The usefulness of the diagnostic depends on how well observation error statistics are known (Rodwell et al., 2016).
+The usefulness of the diagnostic depends on how well observation error statistics are known (Rodwell et al. 2016).
 Another example is the weak constraint formulation described in Section 4.5, which relies on the availability of so called anchor observations.
 Some of the limitations of weak constraint to estimate model error arise from insufficient knowledge of systematic errors in observations (e.g. aircraft).
 Therefore although the goal of GAIA-CLIM is to characterise observation and background errors, this knowledge should contribute indirectly to improved characterisation of model error.
 The GAIA-CLIM project ends in February 2018, and will demonstrate how reference in-situ observations can be exploited to improve satellite instrument calibration and validation.
 The project will also identify geographical and temporal gaps in these reference observations, making the case both for the maintenance and the improvement of such networks.